Effect-TS/schema/docs/modules/Schema.ts.md

 ## transform

-Creates a new schema that transforms values from one type to another using the provided functions.
+Create a new `Schema` by transforming the input and output of an existing `Schema` using the provided mapping functions.

 **Signature**